anita00001/country-statistic/README.md

 > - Display country's national flag on card
 > - Display country's area on card
 > - Search a country by its name
-> - Filter countries by its continent
+> - Filter countries by their continent
-> - Display country's detail informations on another page
+> - Display country's detailed informations on another page
-> - Recommend five countries that are on the same continent on a country's detail information page
+> - Recommend five countries that are on the same continent on a country's detailed information page
 > - Implement React icon to return to the main page

 <p align="right">(<a href="#readme-top">back to top</a>)</p>